tymourknots/Mock-Spotify/README.md

 # Mock Spotify

-**Currently, I'm building a Docker container to run the PostgreSQL database so others can easily download and run my code.
-Initially, the database was hosted using Google Cloud Platform as part of a class project, and I'm now transitioning to Docker to make it easier for others to run the project locally.
-Additionally, I'm reintegrating JavaScript and CSS, and I plan to add React in the near future.

 ## Overview

 In this project, I built a database application that mimics Spotify's basic features.
 This experience taught me a lot about database design, SQL, and building web applications with Flask, pushing me beyond what I expected at the start.
 Here's what I learned, the skills I gained, and the challenges I solved: